google/tachometer/README.md

   $ vim default/forloop/index.html
   ```

-3. Create a simple benchmark that just executes a for loop. tachometer
+3. Create a simple micro benchmark that just executes a for loop. tachometer
    benchmarks are just HTML files that import and call `bench.start()` and
    `bench.stop()`.
+Note that when you are measuring [first contentful
+   paint](#first-contentful-paint-fcp), you don't need to call these functions.

   ```html
   <html>